xmartlabs/android-snapshot-publisher/README.md

 This section is shown only if there is at least one commit history.

 - `historyFormat`: Specifies the history's variable format.
-It contains the `{commitHistory}`, which is given by the result of apply `commitHistoryFormat` to a certain range of commits of commits.
+It contains the `{commitHistory}`, which is given by the result of applying `commitHistoryFormat` to a certain range of commits of commits.

 - `commitHistoryFormat`: Specifies the `{commitHistory}` variable format.
 As `headerFormat` does, it uses [Git's pretty format] to create the `commitHistory` for the previous commits.